 Join us October 13th – 15th for a virtual deep dive into the recently finalized Safety of Gas Transmission Pipelines rule.
 The virtual format for this is unlike anything you have experienced before.
-Attendees will receive links to workshop materials two weeks prior to live stream Q&A sessions with the trainers and other attendees.
-Attendees will be able to review these materials at their own pace and schedule leading up to three separate live Q&A sessions with other attendees and the trainers.
+Attendees will receive links to the workshop materials two weeks prior to the start of the three separate live stream Q&A sessions.
+They will be able to review these materials at their own pace and schedule before joining the sessions with the other attendees and the trainers.
 Attendees will have the ability to chat and post questions in a live forum during the pre-read period and during live Q&A sessions.
 There will be homework, yes you heard that right, to ensure attendees understand how to apply what they have learned.
 During the live Q&A sessions, trainers will work through the homework and answer questions from the attendees.

 What You Will Learn

 There is a lot to unpack with this rule.
 This workshop will not only dive deep into the rule requirements and some of its nuances; there will also be several practical and interactive exercises for the audience to perform, ensuring they come away knowledgeable not only with “what” is required, but also “how” to conduct certain analyses that are new to the gas transmission pipeline regulations.
 These exercises will include how to conduct an Engineering Critical Assessment, how to develop material sampling plans based upon various population factors, how to determine TVC records and extract the required data for validated MAOP calculations, and how to plan and execute a spike test.
 RCP has partnered with Mike Rosenfeld for portions of this workshop, so you are sure to learn from the best in the industry.

 Each attendee will receive access to all presentation and homework assignment materials two weeks prior to the live Q&A sessions.

 About the Trainers